-I write one paragraph under each line of what i now my Outline.
+I write one paragraph under each line of what I now call my Outline.

-Each of these paragraphs should have enough meat in them that they make sense to you as part of your Story Line.
+Each of these paragraphs should have enough meat in them that they make sense to the writer as part of their Story Line.

 Once again, let the whole thing get COLD for a few days and then come back and see if everything makes sense.
 If it doesn't make sense in your story now, you don't need to waste more time with it.
 Get rid of it or move it to where it does make sense.